March 23, 2023 · 12 min read

 Each project manager knows that understanding team capacity is truly challenging.
 Whenever a new piece of work comes in, you’re always faced with the same question: Do we have enough hands to accomplish it?

-In this article, we’re telling how to improve capacity planning in Jira to manage resource workload more effectively as well as speed up the decision-making process.
+In this article, we’re going to reveal how you can roll out capacity planning with the means of Jira in order to manage resource workload more effectively as well as speed up the decision-making process.
+Also, we’ve listed the Top 3 tools for capacity planning to try in 2023.

-Capacity planning is the mechanism allowing you to distribute work across teams and projects so that everything is done on time, while keeping the workload well-optimized so no one is overwhelmed or underloaded.
+Capacity planning is the process of determining the optimal capacity required by an organization allowing you to distribute work across teams and projects so that everything is done on time, while keeping the workload well-optimized so no one is overwhelmed or underloaded.

 Resource capacity planning in Jira might not seem easy when you start, especially if you’re used to enthusiastically saying “yes” to each new request.
 But, if you get into this habit, it can bring you numerous benefits: